How to Set Up Flow Shortcuts for iPhone

 Use this if you missed the in-keyboard prompt or prefer to set it up directly in iOS Settings.

 Note: When the Flow keyboard is active, text auto-inserts into the current text field.
-Otherwise, the transcript is returned as a Shortcuts result — by default, Quick Dictation to Clipboard copies it to your clipboard, and Dictate a Flow Note saves it as a note.
+Otherwise, Quick Dictation to Clipboard returns the transcript as a Shortcuts result (the default shortcut copies it to your clipboard), and Dictate a Flow Note returns the transcript as a Shortcuts result — and, when run outside of a Shortcut, also saves it as a Flow note.

 Back Tap